I can’t believe it! Robin Williams, the happiest and funniest man of my

 "What do you think we are, made of money?"
 "Because I said

 so."
-"If you want sympathy, look it up in the dictionary”, or "Don't bother me unless you're
+"If you want sympathy, look it up in the dictionary," or "Don't bother me unless you're

-bleeding".
+bleeding."
 Parents once commanded respect.

 Today's

-scheduled in our history.
+scheduled.
 They are also the most praised.
 Families are smaller,

-them to achieve outside the house.
+them to achieve outside the home.

 Could it